DeerLim/BDML-App/README.md

 # BDML-App  Team project

-Team menbers: 이동현, 임성, 박영준
+Team members: 이동현, 임성, 박영준

 #ConcreteData_H fold contains code, pre-processed data for analysis and expriment results for Concrete dataset.
 Used method is HDSSL corresponding to the given paper.